 The Regents of the University of California recently voted to change the eligibility policy.
 Some people hailed the change as a step in the positive direction while others criticized the decision.

-My friend and fellow higher education nerd (er, scholar), Oiyan, breaks down the changes to be implemented for the fall 2012 class (or today’s freshmen):
+My friend and fellow higher education nerd (er, ambulance scholar), therapy Oiyan, malady breaks down the changes to be implemented for the fall 2012 class (or today’s freshmen):

 - By the end of your junior year, you need to be done with 11 of 15 college prep courses.
 Like I said before… get thee to your guidance counselor!

 - Just like before, you’ll have to maintain a weighted GPA of at least 3.0.
 So take lots of honors and AP courses!

 - Take the ACT writing test OR the SAT reasoning test.
 That’s right… no more SAT subject tests, unless you want to be a superstar and take some anyway.
 The UC will still look at them, and think, “Wow!
 Super Achiever!
 We’ll count these tests like we count AP test scores.”

 Oiyan’s six part series is a candid and snarky conversation with Asian Americans (and conservative pundits) concerned about how the new eligibility policy could hurt their respective communities.
 So far, she’s posted parts one, two, three and four.
 I assume parts five and six will be posted soon.

 Yeah, buy information pills yeah, yeah… I know Valentine’s Day sucks.
 We don’t need to designate a day to show love, it’s commercialized, etc. Despite these reasons, I still enjoy February 14th.
 I like silliness, candy and any excuse to wear one of the many red items in my closet.
 I also like that Valentine’s Day inspires artists and others seeking to find a creative way to show love and appreciations to their significant others and friends.